hw630590/mcserverhost.com-server-renewer/mcserverhost.com/README.md

-# mcserverhost.com Server Renewer
+# mcserverhost.com Server Utils
+Different tools.

+## Features (currently?)
-Automatically renews your server every 15 minutes non-stop.
+- Server renewer - renews your server every 15 mins

 ## Before using:
 - Make sure your cookie is working (it may expire sometimes..)